 Japanese Government (MEXT) Undergraduate Scholarships in Japanese Studies

-The application window for the 2025 MEXT Undergraduate Japanese Studies Scholarship Programme is now closed.
-The application window for the 2026 programme is expected to open in December 2025.
+The application window for the 2026 MEXT Undergraduate Japanese Studies Scholarship Programme is now open.
+The application deadline is Thursday 12 February 2026, at 5pm (GMT).

 Table of Contents